proycon/LaMachine/README.md

 Are you on Windows 10?
 Then you need to run this command in a Linux subsystem in Windows 10/2016 or above; to do this you must first install the Linux Subsystem with a distribution of your choice (we recommend Ubuntu) from the Microsoft Store.
 Follow the instructions [here](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
-Are you on an older Windows, then this won't work you have will to use a pre-built Virtual Machine.
+Are you on an older Windows?
+Then this won't work you have will to use a pre-built Virtual Machine. (installation path C)

-### Pre-built container image for Docker
+### B) Pre-built container image for Docker

 We regularly build a basic LaMachine image an publish it to [Docker Hub](https://hub.docker.com/r/proycon/lamachine/).
 To download and use it, run: